Venison Gumbo

 Photo by Holly A. Heyser

 Note that there is no tomato in this gumbo.
-If you want something like this that does have tomato in it, try my recipe for Venison Sauce Piquante.
+If you want a Cajun dish that does have tomato in it, try my recipe for Venison Sauce Piquante.
+Or if you want a gumbo where tomatoes play a larger role, try my Creole gumbo.

-This is the dish I make when I have some old game meats lurking in the freezer.
+But I will also make a “venison gumbo” with that plus whatever other old game meats lurking in the freezer.
 So long as they have been vacuum-sealed, there is no reason you cannot use meats that are more than a year old — they will not be as nice as younger meats, but hey, that’s what this gumbo is for.

 A bowl of Cajun gumbo made with venison and sausage.